 Antihistamines have been used for years to treat allergy symptoms.
 They can be taken as pills, liquid, nasal spray, or eye drops.
 Over-the-counter (OTC) antihistamine eye drops can relieve red itchy eyes, while nasal sprays can be used to treat the symptoms of seasonal or year-round allergies.

-Prescription: Clarinex and Xyzal are oral medications.
-Astelin is a prescription nasal antihistamine spray and prescription antihistamine eye drops include Patanol and Elestat and Optivar.
+- Prescription: Clarinex and Xyzal are oral medications.
+Astelin is a prescription nasal antihistamine spray.
+Prescription antihistamine eye drops include Patanol and Elestat and Optivar.

 How Do Antihistamines Work?